m-Atteo/Cypress-Example/README.md

 # Cypress-Exemple

+### This project runs a cypress automated test on a local ambient.
+The tests makes a register on a ONG website and logs in via data passed by query to the API, it responses will be used to create a ID to login with the newly registered account.
+All requests in the process are validated on code.

-In order to execute this project you will need node js and cypress in your system
+>In order to execute this project you will need node js and cypress in your system

-1- install dependences on folder backend:
+#### install dependences on folder backend:

-cd backend &&
+* cd backend
-npm install
+* npm install

-2- install dependences on folder frontend:
+#### install dependences on folder frontend:

-cd frontend &&
+* cd frontend
-npm install
+* npm install

-3- after start both on each folder
+#### after start both on each folder

-npm start
+* npm start

-4- When the aplication is up start cypress to run the tests
+#### When the aplication is up start cypress to run the tests

-./node_modules/.bin/cypress open
+* ./node_modules/.bin/cypress open

-5- Follow the instructions on screen to run tests E2E
+#### Follow the instructions on screen to run tests E2E